-- How writers conduct research on deceased figures
+- How writers research deceased figures

 - The development of Potter’s affinity for mushrooms and how she did research with her limited resources